AnnableLab/annablelab.github.io/pages/automation.md

 # Automated Battery Control

 EMHASS by itself just creates the energy plan, but it won't actually know how to execute upon it.
 In order to execute the plan, we will need an automation.

 Note: Make sure the Sigenergy integration is no longer in Read-Only Mode, as we will now be changing values automatically!
+You will also have to turn `switch.sigen_plant_remote_ems_controled_by_home_assistant` on (Important: This will disable Amber SmartShift, which as of this writing you cannot currently turn back on without contacting Amber).

 This automation switches the Sigenergy battery system between 4 operating modes depending on the energy plan:

 1. Maximum Self Consumption
 2. Command Discharging (PV First)